 Robin Pritchard, Director at Dimbleby Cancer Care and former Culverhay pupil added: “It’s great to have Chris and Lisa taking part.
 The charity is all about family having been established in memory of Richard and run by the Dimbleby family since its foundation 50 years ago.
 Events like these really help the charity raise money so that it can continue its work supporting those with cancer, their family and carers.
 It’s the start of an exciting anniversary year for us and I am proud to have my family there with me to celebrate it.”

-All the money raised from the event will go towards the charity’s ‘Care for the Future’ appeal, which aims to raise £500,000 by the end of 2016 so that it can continue and expand its work within the cancer community.
+All the money raised will go towards the charity’s ‘Care for the Future’ appeal, which aims to raise £500,000 by the end of 2016 so that it can continue and expand its work within the cancer community.

 To support Chris and Lisa please visit https://www.justgiving.com/roofersbath/